-We believe our recalculation methodology affirms our commitment to structurally drive down emissions, rather than divesting assets as a means to achieve our ambitious decarbonization targets.
+We believe our recalculation methodology affirms our commitment to structurally drive down emissions, rather than divesting assets as a means to achieve our ambitious emissions reduction targets.
 We are committed to the ongoing review and assessment of the appropriateness of our emission reduction target levels and will adjust as needed.

 Mitigating air emissions at the source

 Our continuous improvement culture has prompted us to develop a detailed understanding of where our emissions come from.
 This makes it possible to address our air emissions at the primary sources through a variety of effective mitigation strategies:

 - Reducing flaring — across our entire portfolio of producing assets